It seems that people must be Googling about how to photograph girls with Rett Syndrome, so here’s my answer to a recent email inquiry on the topic.

 That said, some parents hate the photos of the girls with their eyes crossed so taking the time to talk to them and ask what her strengths are and the particular faces they don’t like (exe: “when you take pictures, what are the ones you always delete?”) would be good.
 Now, remember that as a photographer, it’s your job to create products for them to display in their home.
 The highest value shots will be those where she is looking straight into the camera.

 It’s instinctive to call a kid’s name to get them to look at you, but girls with Rett (other than two girls I can think of) don’t do anything on command.
 Calling their name over and over will just frustrate you and make their parents feel like they should be doing something to make it happen.
 If parents are saying “smile, smile, smile” I just say “don’t worry.
 I’m just waiting.
 It’s ok” because the girls can’t do things on command.
 But sometimes parents try so hard to make their girls seem normal so they still try to demand that they smile.
 It’s very important to know that these girls aren’t mentally challenged.
 They’re “in there” and just locked into their bodies.
 Resist the urge to baby talk her.
 And I think the most frustrating part of asking a girl with Rett to smile or “look over here” is that she knows what you’re saying, but her body has a mind of its own and that will just make her sad.

 Girls with Rett have very fast moving heads and hands so you’ll need a very fast shutter.
 Sometimes, their hands are still a blur and to be honest, that’s Grace (super fast hands that are always moving) and I find it endearing so I don’t always try to freeze her movements.

-That’s all I can think of for now.
-Please get in touch if you need more help!Pin It
+That’s all I can think of for now – good luck!Pin It